Occupational Therapy for Teens: What Helps Day to Day

 When fatigue, pain, or breathing limits change the plan

-Some teens have health issues that change what OT can safely ask for.
-Weakness, nerve problems, fatigue, pain, or breathing limits can shape how long a task takes and how much energy it costs.
-In those cases, OT has to work with the body your teen actually has that day.
+Some teens have health problems that change what OT can safely ask them to do.
+Weakness, nerve problems, fatigue, pain, or breathing limits can change how long a task takes and how much energy it costs.
+OT has to work with the level of energy and physical function your teen can realistically sustain that day.

-That may mean smaller chunks of activity, more rest between steps, or changes that save energy during the busiest parts of the day.
-A teen who runs out of steam by midday may need a different morning routine than a teen whose main issue is focus.
-A teen with pain or weakness may need a plan that protects function without pushing past safe limits.
+That may mean shorter activities, more rest between steps, or routines that save energy during the busiest parts of the day.
+A teen who runs out of steam by midday may need a different morning routine than a teen whose biggest problem is focus.
+A teen with pain or weakness may need a plan that protects function without pushing past safe physical limits.

 Getting OT to work at home and school